Can you imagine packing your belongings and hopping on a spaceship to go live on another planet for the rest of your life?

 “It’s like fish in the ocean,” he said.

 The Planetary team is made up of super-talented people who have led Mars Rover missions and started new industries.
 There are also several big-names that are backing Planetary, from James Cameron to Larry Page to Ross Perot Jr.

 “These people believe that space access is critically dependent upon the resources in the asteroids, as do we,” Anderson said.

 Anderson knows that many are skeptical when they first hear about Planetary’s mission.
 But he says that out of the companies he’s raised money for, Planetary was “by far the easiest.”

 “This whole thing is technically really hard, but there’s something about the way it turns people,” he said.
 “They totally get it.”

 Along with his co-founder Peter Diamandis, Anderson gave a similar presentation earlier this year.
-You can watch it above or with this link.
+You can watch it above.